-The first of the Earth Day writing activities I'm highlighting is for students grades K–6.
+The second Earth Day printable I'm highlighting is for students in grades K–6.
 With this worksheet students will write down a promise they are willing to make on Earth Day to make the planet a better place.
-Once students have written down their commitments and colored their Earth Day worksheet, hang the finished work on a bulletin board in the classroom or hallway.
+Once students have written down their commitments have them color their Earth Day worksheet!
 Download the What's Your Promise?
 Earth Day Writing Activity now.

-The second Earth Day writing activity I have available for download is for students grades 3–8.
+The last free Earth Day printable I have available for download is for students grades 3–8.
 I love this exercise because it connects writing, research, classroom collaboration, and environmental concerns!

 Using the Opinion Piece Outline Graphic Organizer, teachers will task students with writing an opinion piece on a topic that is of a concern to them or they want to learn about to celebrate Earth Day.
 The opinion piece topics can either stem from events in their community or issues on a more global scale.
 Possible topics include:

 Download the Opinion Piece Outline Graphic Organizer to assist students in their writing.